Tag Archive for FTP

 Once any remaining missing images were instated or references to them removed, it was then time to do a full backup for sake of safety.
 The first of these activities was yet another consumer while the second didn’t take so long and I need to do this more often in case anything happens.
 Hopefully though, the relocated site’s performance continues to be as solid as it is now.

 The question as to what to do with the Fasthosts webspace remains outstanding.
 Currently, they are offering free upgrades to existing hosting packages so long as you commit for a year.
 After my recent experience, I cannot say that I’m so sure about doing that kind of thing.
 In fact, the observation leaves me wondering if instating that very extension was the cause of breaking my site.
 In fact, it appears that the migration from Apache 1.3 to 2.2 seems to have got stuck for whatever reason.
 Maybe another ticket should be raised but I am not decided on that yet.
 All in all, what happened to that Fasthosts website wasn’t the greatest of experiences but the service offered by Webfusion is rock solid thus far.
-While wondering if the service from Fasthosts wasn’t as good as it once was, I’ll keep an open mind and wait to see if my impressions changes over time.
+While wondering if the service from Fasthosts wasn’t as good as it once was, I’ll keep an open mind and wait to see if my impressions change over time.

 Shell swapping in Windows